Sponsored Legislation

 Municipal Support

 In December 2020, State Auditor Bump issued a report that found that the Commonwealth’s payments in lieu of taxes (PILOT) program for state-owned lands (SOL) is underfunded and disproportionately disadvantages smaller, rural communities in favor of larger, wealthier communities.
 Per a recommendation in the report, this legislation changes the formula to address this finding.
+It also adds an ecosystem services payment for the benefits provided by our natural and working lands.

 Many towns across the Commonwealth do not have the tax base or borrowing ability to upgrade or build new public safety complexes and municipal buildings.
 This legislation creates an independent public authority, similar to authorities that help finance municipal school buildings and libraries, to provide matching funds for local public safety and municipal buildings.